Jesus Christ’s death by crucifixion was reserved for the worst of criminals.

 Why did people listen to Jesus?
 Because of what they saw.

-“Jesus went throughout all the cities and villages ...healing every disease and every affliction.”2 The blind could see, lame walk, lepers free from leprosy.
+“Jesus went throughout all the cities and villages ...healing every disease and every affliction.”2 The blind could see, the lame walk, lepers were freed from leprosy.

 He fed a destitute crowd of 4,000 people starting with a handful of fish and loaves of bread.
 He did it again with 5,000 people.